Seguin, Texas: Early history

 José Antonio Navarro, one of the earliest settlers and an important figure of Texas history, developed a ranch near Seguin.
 In 1831, land was granted to Umphries Branch by the Mexican government.
 The Branch and John Newton Sowell Sr. families settled in 1833 in the western part of Green DeWitt's colony.
 Sowell was a farmer, and in 1833, his brothers and he became the first Anglo-American immigrants to raise corn in future Guadalupe County.

 Between 1827 and 1835, 22 families came to the area as part of the DeWitt Colony; by 1833, 40 land titles were in the region, 14 of which received grants directly from the Mexican government.
 In 1836, John Gladden King lived near Seguin.
 His farm neighbored the Sowells on the northwest and Branch on the southeast.
 A son, William Philip King, reportedly was part of a cannon crew and was the youngest defender killed during the Battle of the Alamo.
 These homesteads were abandoned in the Runaway Scrape.

 Old Seguin

 The town of Seguin was founded August 12, 1838, 16 months after Texas won its independence at the Battle of San Jacinto, making it one of the oldest towns in Texas.
 Members of Mathew Caldwell's Gonzales Rangers acquired land originally granted to Umphries Branch, who had departed during the Runaway Scrape and sold his land to Joseph S. Martin.

 At this time, the Seguin area was a part of Gonzales County, the remaining portion known as present-day Belmont.
 The Rangers had found this was a good halfway stop between their patrol points.
-The big oaks and walnut groves along the Walnut Branch, had become a familiar and pleasant location.
+The grove of live oaks had become a familiar location.
 It had been maintained as a base camp by the Rangers since the early founding of the Dewitt Colony.